hesy41/hesy41.github.io/_pages/about.md

 title: "About"
 ---

-I am a leo born in 2002, currently an emotional tech student at Fordham Univeristy.
+Currently an emotional tech student at Fordham Univeristy, interested in IoT and design.